Site icon The Daily Drive | Consumer Guide®

 For 2024, Limited and Touring models are EPA rated to travel 222 miles on a full charge, while the Premium as rated at 227 miles.

 While big changes are expected for the 2026 Solterra, the vehicle will be little changed for 2025.
-Note that, because it is not assembled in the U.S., the Solterra does not qualify got the EV purchase federal tax credit for outright purchase, but can be leased to access those funds.
+Note that, because it is not assembled in the U.S., the Solterra does not qualify got the EV federal tax credit for outright purchase, but can be leased to access those funds.
 Ask your Subaru dealer for details.

 Consumer Guide recently spent a week behind the wheel of a 2024 Solterra Touring in Harbor Mist Gray.
 Including destination charge, our test car came to $54,558.